fluencelabs/hackethberlin/README.md

 Contracts are exported in [Vyper](https://github.com/ethereum/vyper) language.
 It's simple, very readable and comprehensive, and we really like it!
-However, it lacks tooling for code reuse: you often need to copy-paste where, say in Solidity, you may call a function from a library.
+However, it lacks tools for code reuse: you often need to copy-paste where, say in Solidity, you may call a function from a library.
-With _Crotalinae_ you still have _Vyper_ sources at the end, but may take advantages of functional composition to re-use code in different contracts instead of copy-pasting it.
+With _Crotalinae_ you still have _Vyper_ sources at the end, but may take advantages of the functional composition to re-use code in different contracts instead of copy-pasting it.

 ## Example